 Cooking is an important life skill for all ages that’s why parents need to know when is a good time for teaching kids to cook.

-Benefits of Letting Kids Cook
+Benefits of Teaching Kids to Cook

-Stimulates Imaginative Play
+1. Cooking Stimulates Imaginative Play

 Don’t forget Play Doh or even kid-sized kitchen tools.
 These items encourage creative play to creating interest in cooking and baking for real.